-Even on job sites where workers face hazards that involve the need for protection against burn injuries, flame resistant hi-vis apparel is an accessible option from base layers to outerwear that can make the difference between minor injuries to a potential fatality.
+On job sites where workers also face burn injury hazards, flame-resistant hi-vis protection is an accessible option.
+From base layers to outerwear these protective options could be the difference between minor injuries and potential fatality.

 Roadway & Struck-by Hazards

-Visibility is still important for construction workers no matter the time of year, job or location.
-Fluorescent yellow or orange long sleeve or short sleeve shirts, t-shirts and work shirts or vests are all good options depending on the type of job.
+Visibility for construction workers is always considered in tandem with safety compliance no matter the time of year, job, or location.
+Fluorescent yellow or orange long sleeve or short sleeve shirts, t-shirts and work shirts or vests are all smart options and should be selected appropriately depending on the type of job.
 Non-ANSI orange vests are also an option for surveying or non-roadway construction work.

-While some types of construction, especially roadway work is scheduled at night for traffic and temperature purposes, most construction work occurs during the summer where temperatures can be hot under the sun.
-Night-time and roadway construction work and hi-vis workwear were addressed above, but construction safety gear should also help combat high temperatures and the potential for heat stress to be a major worksite hazard.
+While some types of construction, especially roadway work, is performed at night for traffic and temperature considerations, most construction work occurs during the summer when temperatures can rise to precarious levels.
+Beyond addressing visibility concerns as mentioned above, construction safety gear should also help combat high temperatures and decrease the potential for heat stress to be a major worksite hazard.

-Certain types of construction jobs or sites have work to complete as the weather begins to turn colder and potentially see some cold rainfall and even snow.
-Cold stress is also a hazard that can affect construction workers on job sites that leads to other hazards becoming more prevalent due to its effects on concentration and focus.
+Alternatively, as the weather begins to turn colder workers can potentially see some cold rainfall, sleet, and snow.
+Cold stress is also a hazard that can affect construction workers on job sites which, if not avoided, could lead to additional risks such as decreased concentration and lack of focus.